 “We’re shooting in Central Park, so I thought I’d take the train to Grand Central,” Sasha said.
-“It’s more relaxing, and I’m already nervous.
+“It’s more relaxing than driving, and I’m already nervous.
 With Erin leaving I didn’t have time to think about the commercial, but now that I do . . .”
+She hesitated.

 That was his cue.
 “You’ll be awesome,” Robert said.
 “You wouldn’t have gotten the job if they didn’t think you were perfect for the part.”

 “That’s true, but I think Alan called in a favor.
 He’s done a lot of work with the director.”